Para (Special Forces): Global competitions

-Influence on foreign units
+Influence on foreign military units

 The Para SF has provided training to special forces from Afghanistan and Tajikistan.
 In December 2013, 60 Afghan special forces were trained by the 10 Para (SF) at the Thar Desert.
 A month earlier, the Tajik special forces had undergone training.
 In 2021, Uzbek airborne forces were also trained in specialized para operations.

-Armoury
+Equipment

-The following equipment are reportedly used by the Para (SF):
+The following equipment is reportedly used by the Para (SF):